Application Developer’s Guide to Setting Up Kubernetes with Minikube on Windows Home

-How to set up a local Kubernetes cluster on Windows Home to test applications easily
+Guide to setting up a local Kubernetes cluster on Windows Home to test applications easily.

 Local Kubernetes Options